The UEFA Squad Cost Rule explained: what the 70% cap means, how it is calculated and why clubs breach it

 The Squad Cost Rule entered UEFA's Club Licensing and Financial Sustainability Regulations with the 2022/23 overhaul that replaced Financial Fair Play.
 Its predecessor, the Salary Cost Management Protocol, had been introduced as an interim measure and was widely regarded as too blunt: it captured wages but not amortisation and agent fees in a consistent way, creating incentives to restructure costs between categories rather than manage them in aggregate.

-The SCR was designed to address that gap.
-By combining player and coaching wages, transfer amortisation and agent fees into a single numerator and comparing the total to relevant revenues, UEFA created a measure of squad investment intensity that is harder to game through accounting presentation.
 A club cannot reduce its squad cost ratio by capitalising wages differently.
 It can only reduce it by paying less, generating more revenue, or achieving a football-earnings surplus that offsets the excess.

 The 70% threshold: what it is and what triggers a significant breach